South Cambridgeshire Logo

 • Greater Cambridge Sustainable Design and Construction SPD 2020, particularly Appendix 1

-From 12 February 2024, you must demonstrate how your major development site meets the minimum mandatory requirement of 10% biodiversity net gain over the pre-development value of the site.
-The minimum information that you must submit is set out in paragraph 9 of the draft Biodiversity Net Gain Planning Practice Guidance.
+You must demonstrate how your major development site meets the minimum mandatory requirement of 10% biodiversity net gain over the pre-development value of the site.

 What is required